 Functional neurology massage works to bring about better cooperation of the body, emotions and nervous system.
 It uses learning and feedback principles of neuroplasticity–how the brain can rewire itself–to improve functioning.
 The assessments (see Functional Neuro–A Different Approach to Massage) may give me information about how sensations are limited or distorted–numbness in one arm, or down one side of the face, or continued pain from an old injury.… Read the rest

-I first heard about meditation benefits in the early 1970’s.… Read the rest
+I first heard about meditation benefits in the early 1970’s.
+Since I had been meditating in some fashion since I was seven years old, it was not new to me.… Read the rest

 Mind-body healing has become widely accepted in public awareness!
 (Even if it hasn’t made it to your doctor’s office yet.)
 That is largely due to Dr. Jon Kabat-Zinn’s research.
 Early in his career, he studied Zen Buddhist meditation and Hatha Yoga.
 He then adapted them to a scientific context for research.
 He has been publishing books since 1991.1 He is a Professor of Medicine Emeritus at the University of Massachusetts Medical School (UMMS).… Read the rest

 The ability of the nervous system to adapt, change and repair itself is called neuroplasticity.
 Neuroplasticity means you can change how your own brain functions.
 When you have had a brain injury, what you can do for yourself is key.
 But you don’t have to do it alone.
 Integration Massage has the knowledge and experience to help.… Read the rest